tejakattenborn/dji_h20t_rpeg_to_tif/README.md

 ## Description

 The DJI H20T creates thermal images (infrared) in a format, which is not compatible with current photogrammetric pipelines (e.g., Agisoft Metashape, Pix4D).
 Moreover, the DJI thermal data should be first calibrated according to emissivity, relative humidity and camera-target-distance.
-This procedure enables to convert entire folders from *.rtpeg to *.tif format while doing the calibration on the fly.
-The procedure is based on DJI Thermal SDK.
+This procedure enables to convert entire folders from .rtpeg to .tif format while doing the calibration on the fly.
+The procedure is based on the DJI Thermal SDK.

 ![single](https://github.com/tejakattenborn/dji_h20t_rpeg_to_tif/blob/main/single_frames.png)